padogrid/bundle-none-tutorial-padogrid/README.md

 ## 14. Install Geode/GemFire

 Let's now try another product, Geode.
-Keep in mind that all of the commands that we used previously also apply to other products.
+Keep in mind that all of the commands that we used previously for Hazelcast also apply to other products.

 ```bash
 install_padogrid -product geode